 Author Introduction

-Jinyuan Chang, Executive Director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, Guanghua Distinguished Professor, Doctoral Supervisor, recipient of the National Science Fund for Distinguished Young Scholars of China, Sichuan Province Distinguished Expert, and member of the Sichuan Province Statistical Expert Advisory Committee.
-Mainly engaged in two research fields: ultra-high dimensional data analysis and high-frequency financial data analysis.
+Jinyuan Chang is the Executive Director of the Joint Laboratory of Data Science and Business Intelligence at SWUFE.
+He is a Guanghua Distinguished Professor, Doctoral Supervisor, recipient of the National Science Fund for Distinguished Young Scholars of China, a Distinguished Expert of Sichuan Province, and a member of the Sichuan Province Statistical Expert Advisory Committee.
+His research primarily focuses on ultra-high dimensional data analysis and high-frequency financial data analysis.

-He Jing is an associate professor at the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, mainly engaged in research in the fields of high-dimensional data analysis and spatiotemporal data analysis.
+Jing He is an Associate Professor at the Joint Laboratory of Data Science and Business Intelligence at SWUFE.
+Her research areas include high-dimensional data analysis and spatiotemporal data analysis.

-Yang Lin, a 2020 doctoral student majoring in statistics at the School of Statistics, Southwestern University of Finance and Economics, with Professor Chang Jinyuan as his supervisor.
-Mainly engaged in research in the fields of ultra-high dimensional time series analysis and functional time series analysis.
+Lin Yang is a Ph.D. student in statistics at the School of Statistics, SWUFE, under the supervision of Professor Jinyuan Chang.
+His research focuses on ultra-high dimensional time series analysis and functional time series analysis.